cmeeren/Felicity/DOCUMENTATION.md

 ### Parsing fields and parameters

 The parser works just like it does in the normal POST operation.
-However, you have to call `.Parse()` yourself when you need it.
+However, you have to call `.ParseAsync()` yourself when you need it.

 ### Checking for client-generated IDs